slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 This next step requires access to your Chameleon resources through the OpenStack CLI.

-The Chameleon docs provide information on setting this up [here](https://chameleoncloud.readthedocs.io/en/latest/technical/cli.html).
+The [Chameleon docs](https://chameleoncloud.readthedocs.io/en/latest/technical/cli.html) provide information on setting this up.
 We at SLATE recommend using application credentials for authenticating command line clients.

 Once you have OpenStack CLI access, use the following command to view a list of the IDs of your OpenStack/Chameleon ports.